 Un-Gendering the Everyday City

 Stage 1: Mapping and Analysis.
 Students mapped sites at different scales, while recording gendered activity patterns in each.
-The scales were - a street from memory, their homes, and their neighborhood.
+The scales were - a street from memory, their homes, and their selected sites in Ahmedabad.
 The drawings were then analysed, and abstractions produced with respect to a specific set of learning outcomes at each different scale.

 Stage 2: Socio-Spatial Analysis.
 Students began to organize their mapping and analysis into a concise narrative while producing a detailed repository of social behaviors that play out on the street and the spatial elements that enable them, with respect to women, especially of lower economic groups.